 |

 Notes: Consult a new Pantone color-swatch book.
-Only the 46-116 mm spec will work just about anywhere in the world.
 Consider the mirror band and the clear plastic areas!
 (18 to 46 mm).
 The color will change at the clear area.
 Do not print knockout text inside 46mm diameter.
 Avoid small type of less than 6 points and typefaces that have very thin strokes.
 Sans-serif typefaces (helvetica etc) work better.
 Especially avoid the combination of small point size, serif typeface, and being knocked-out.
-Plant-recommended trapping: 1/2 point Insufficient trapping may allow the silver of the disc to show through between areas of different colors.
+Recommended trapping: 1/2 point.
+Insufficient trapping may allow the silver of the disc to show through between areas of different colors.
 Minimum screen density before starting to lose dot: approx. 15% dot size.
 Maximum screen density before plugging: approx. 85% to 90%.
 Picture discs are not recommended unless you acknowledge the print will not look the same as it does on paper.
-Silkscreen printing is best at printing large areas of solid vibrant color. | |||||
+Silkscreen printing is best at printing large areas of solid vibrant color. |